Shinjuku–Kabukicho Love Hotel murders: Hostess B

 The second victim, known as Hostess B, was strangled to death with her pantyhose on the night of April 25, 1981.
 About an hour before her body was discovered, she was seen checking into room 203 of the Coca Palace hotel with a man.
 All of her clothes were missing except for her yukata.
 The murderer left behind a few insignificant items of the victim, such as her earrings, sandals, cigarettes, and a lighter.

-The victim was estimated to be about 20-years-old and 157 centimeters (5'1) tall.
+The victim was estimated to be about 20 years old and 157 centimeters (5'1) tall.
 She was also believed to be Taiwanese.
 Due to the police being unable to identify her, they released a sketch of the victim to the public.
 However, this led to no results.
 The authorities believe that she may have lived in a rural area because she had clean lungs and unhealthy teeth.

 Shoujo A

-On June 14, 1981, the third victim, known under the alias of Shoujo A, was last seen alive checking into a hotel room at the Higashioka hotel with a man.
+On June 14, 1981, the third victim, known under the alias of Shoujo A (少女A, "Girl A"), was last seen alive checking into a hotel room at the Higashioka hotel with a man.
 The man later walked out of the hotel alone and passed two employees on his way out of the building.
 The witnesses said that the man wore a suit.
 Because of the recent murders, the employees were suspicious of the man, and checked his hotel room.
 In the room, they found the victim with her hands and feet tied, and pantyhose wrapped around her neck.
-When she was found, she was still alive, but later died in the hospital.
+She was still alive when found, but later died in hospital.

 The victim was later identified as a 17-year-old girl who lived in Kawaguchi city.
 During her autopsy, coffee was found in her stomach.
 This led authorities to believe that she met the murderer in a coffee shop.